Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Hahn Family Winery

 My next stop was a tour and tasting at the Hahn Family Winery.
-In the year I was busy graduating high school (1979) this converted horse ranch was bottling their first wine.
-The Hahn family has three vineyards (Hock, Smith, Doctor’s and Lone Oak) in the area as well as three labels for their wines (Hahn, SLH for Santa Lucia Highlands, and Lucienne).
+In the year I was busy graduating from high school (1979), this converted horse ranch was bottling their first wine.
+The Hahn family has three vineyards (Hock, Smith, Doctor’s, and Lone Oak) in the area as well as three labels for their wines (Hahn, SLH for Santa Lucia Highlands, and Lucienne).

-Like the other wineries in the area, viticulturists from U.C.
-Davis originally said the Hahn family should grow Cabernet Sauvignon grapes.
-They later discovered that the region has a climate just like that of Burgandy perfect for wines like Pinot Noir and Chardonnay.
+Like the other wineries in the area, viticulturists from the University of California, Davis, originally advised the Hahn family to grow Cabernet Sauvignon grapes.
+They later discovered that the region has a climate just like that of Burgundy, perfect for wines like Pinot Noir and Chardonnay.

 Hahn Family Winery weather station